koxu1996/koxu1996.github.io/Casper-at-a-glance.md

 * [Create smart contracts](https://caspernetwork.readthedocs.io/en/latest/dapp-dev-guide/writing-contracts/index.html) - Write, deploy, and query your smart contracts in your IDE, or on a local, private, or public blockchain
 * [Explore the tutorials](https://caspernetwork.readthedocs.io/en/latest/dapp-dev-guide/tutorials/index.html) - Implement advanced account management, tokens, upgrades, and more with step-by-step guides
 * [Watch the video course](https://www.youtube.com/watch?v=C01rDnBmTsE&list=PL8oWxbJ-csEogSV-M0IPiofWP5I_dLji6) - Deploy a counter contract on the chain with the Casper 101 video course
-* [Read the case studies](https://casperlabs.io/casper-case-studies) - Explore partnerships, solutions, audits, and more
 * [Integrate with Casper](https://github.com/casper-network/casper-integrations) - Interact with a Casper node using API documentation & example code

 **Technology:**